carsonshan/JSONToolView/README.md

 JSONToolView
 ============

 Cross platform JSON viewer and editor.
 It works okay.
+Just a bit basic.
+Only raw array editing is supported so far.

+Don't use this with large files.

 UI based off of Windows' Registry Editor.